 Intended receiver behavior

-The DPP SS shall determine that it is the intended receiver if it identifies its MAC address or Name in an incoming CTRL MSG.
+The DPP SS shall determine that it is the intended receiver if it identifies its MAC address or Name in an incoming CTRL MSG (data fields: Receiver ID and Receiver Name).

 The intended DPP SS receiver shall decode the DPP PDUs based on the MCS identified within the CTRL MSG.